sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 #### Create more browser extensions

-Last year we have developed a prototype of a Google Chrome extension.
+Last year I have developed a prototype of a Google Chrome extension and touched on a Firefox add-on.
 This year, I will make the chrome extension is production ready, and touch on Firefox and Safari support.

 #### Decorate well-known command and its outputs